Jakob Fugger: Election of Charles V in 1519

-A few days later the Pope granted Carlos I, now Charles V, the right to name himself Elected Emperor.
+A few days later the Pope granted Charles the right to name himself Elected Emperor.
 It was only in 1530 that Charles V was crowned Emperor by the Pope in Bologna.
 He was the last Emperor to receive a papal coronation.
 Charles V, since his election reigning over a realm where the sun never set, was now deeply indebted to Jakob Fugger.
 In 1521 the debts amounted to more than 600,000 guilders.
 The Emperor amortized 415,000 of this sum and in return granted the Fugger company the silver and copper mining operations of Tyrol.
 During the Imperial Diet of 1523 in Nuremberg it was debated whether to restrict trade capital and the number of trade establishments companies were allowed to maintain.
 Jakob Fugger intervened and reminded the Emperor that "It is known that your imperial majesty could not have claimed the Roman crown without my help,..." („Es ist auch wissentlich und liegt am Tage, dass Eure Kaiserliche Majestät die römische Krone ohne mein Zutun nicht hätte erlangen können,…") The added demand of repayment of all debts eventually led to all discussions of trade restrictions and limits to monopolies being dropped.
 In addition to this Jakob Fugger was granted a concession to mine quicksilver and cinnabar in Almadén.
 The Fugger company was involved in the Spanish mining business up to the year 1645.

 Marriage, heritage and successors

 In 1498 the 40-year-old Jakob Fugger married Sybille Arzt (also: Artzt) Grand Burgheress of Augsburg, the 18-year-old daughter of an eminent Augsburg Grand Burgher.
 This marriage opened the opportunity for Jakob to elevate to Grand Burgher of Augsburg (German Großbürger zu Augsburg) and later finally giving Jakob Fugger the long-awaited aspiration of a seat on the city council (German Stadtrat) of Augsburg.
-Four years after the wedding, Jakob Fugger bought for his young wife 40,000 guilders worth of jewels from the treasure of Burgundy, among them the jewel known as the Three Brothers, which the Fuggers later sold to Edward VI of England to become part of the Crown Jewels of England.
+Four years after the wedding, Jakob Fugger bought for his young wife 40,000 guilders' worth of jewels from the treasure of Burgundy, among them the jewel known as the Three Brothers, which the Fuggers later sold to Edward VI to become part of the Crown Jewels of England.
 Jakob wanted to demonstrate that he was after all equal to the Habsburgs, at least financially.
-However the jewels were left in a chest in the basement of his house for fear of theft and envy.
+However, the jewels were left in a chest in the basement of his house for fear of theft and envy.
 The couple had no children.
-Seven weeks after her husband died Sybille Arzt married a business partner of Jakob and converted to the Protestant faith.
+Seven weeks after her husband died, Sybille Arzt married a business partner of Jakob and converted to the Protestant faith.

 Jakob Fugger died on 30 December 1525.
 The inventory performed by his heirs revealed assets totaling 3,000,058 guilders and liabilities amounting to 867,797 guilders resulting in a surplus of 2,132,261 guilders.

-Because he had no direct descendants, the company and its assets were bequeathed to his nephews Raymund and Anton Fugger, who also led the company.
+Because Fugger had no direct descendants, the company and its assets were bequeathed to his nephews Raymund and Anton Fugger, who also led the company.
 Anton managed to double the family's fortune once more by 1546.